Table of Contents

 2. Container should be rinsed before sampling.

-3. Sample should be well shaken before the test so certain air in the container should be remain.
+3. Sample should be well shaken before the test so certain air in the container should remain.

-5. When the sample is taken from a well with a hand pump, pump water for about 5 minutes then collect it into the clean and sterilize container.
+5. When the sample is taken from a well with a hand pump, pump water for about 5 minutes then collect it into the clean and sterilized container.
 If there is no hand pump, take the well water directly from the well.

-6. When sample collection is from a river; reservoir, lake, a water sample should be taken from below 40 to 50 cm below the surface and it should not be so far or near the draw-off site.
+6. When sample collection is from a river; reservoir, or lake, a water sample should be taken from below 40 to 50 cm below the surface and it should not be so far or near the draw-off site.

-1.1.
-Physical Examination of Water
+1. Physical Examination of Water

 The physical examination of water is done in 3 ways.